 The Einstein License requires the Company to issue to Einstein a specified number of shares of common stock of the Company on a fully diluted, as converted basis, depending on the achievement of (1) a funding threshold, and (2) a liquidity event, each as defined in the Einstein License.
 The funding threshold was achieved through the completion of the June 15, 2015 private placement.
-A liquidity event includes, but is not limited to, an initial public offering of shares of the Company's common stock; a merger with a public reporting company under the Exchange Act, or a company whose shares are listed on a non-U.S. exchange or an affiliate thereof; a merger, consolidation, reorganization, or similar transaction whereby the Company's stockholders immediately prior to the consummation of the transaction; or a sale of substantially all of the Company's assets.
+A liquidity event includes, but is not limited to, an initial public offering of shares of the Company's common stock; a merger with a public reporting company under the Exchange Act, or a company whose shares are listed on a non-U.S. exchange or an affiliate thereof; a merger, consolidation, reorganization, or similar transaction whereby the Company's stockholders immediately prior to the consummation of the transaction will own less than the majority of the voting power of the resulting corporation after the consummation of the transaction; or a sale of substantially all of the Company's assets.
 Accordingly, the Company will be required to issue 671,572 shares of the Company.
 At September 30, 2017, a liquidity event had not occurred.
 Under the Einstein License, we must also use our best efforts to file a registration statement covering the resale of the 671,572 shares to be issued to Einstein no later than 180 days after the consummation of such an offering.